Our risk profile

-As we move further into new business areas — such as gut health, precision & personalization – there is increased uncertainty around time-to-market and peak sales of our innovation projects, impacting our organic growth.
+As we move further into new business areas – such as gut health and ‘precision & personalization’ – there is increased uncertainty around time-to-market and peak sales of our innovation projects, impacting our organic growth.

-Further mitigations: We are aligning our science and innovation organization with our new end-market organization.
-We will also continue to increase our investments in the digital transformation of our science and innovation capabilities such as artificial intelligence (AI), big data, deep learning and modelling as well as extending lab automation.
+We will continue to increase our investments in the digital transformation of our science and innovation capabilities such as artificial intelligence (AI), big data, deep learning and modelling.
+We will also extend lab automation.

 In an increasingly digital world, DSM is subject to cybersecurity attacks which, if successful, could lead to a loss of intellectual property, discontinuity of operations, or otherwise have a negative impact on the company.

 To address this risk, we continued throughout 2022 to implement our multi-year cybersecurity programs that cover the domains of information technology, operations technology, and R&D laboratory systems.
 Further progress was made to integrate the three domains under an overarching framework.